mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # Coming To ~~America~~ Rest

-But quantizing the physics state creates some _very interesting_ side-effects!
+But quantizing the physics state created some _very interesting_ side-effects!

 1. PhysX doesn't really like you forcing the state of each rigid body at the start of every frame and makes sure you know by taking up a bunch of CPU.